wingkwong/leetcode-the-hard-way/solutions/1100-1199/1168-optimize-water-distribution-in-a-village-hard.md

 ## Approach 1: **Kruskal's Algorithm**

 If we add a new house, says house 0, and connect it to each houses with weight $$wells[i]$$.
 Then this problem is actually same as finding Minimum Spanning Tree.
-Hence, we can use Kruskal's Algorithm with DSU to solve it.&#x20;
+Hence, we can use Kruskal's Algorithm with DSU to solve it.

 In order to get the MST, we sort the edges based on the weights in an increasing order.
-Then we iterate them one by one, and greedily pick edges which does not result in cycle with the previous edges.&#x20;
+Then we iterate them one by one, and greedily pick edges which does not result in cycle with the previous edges.

 ```cpp
 class dsu {